dojo/widget-core/README.md

 ##### Applying a baseTheme

-To apply a base theme a widget must use the `themeableMixin` and import it's `baseTheme`.
+To apply a base theme a widget must use the `themeable` mixin and import it's `baseTheme`.

 ``` typescript
 import * as baseTheme from './styles/tabpanel';
 ```

-Theme classes to be applied to a widgets VDom are acquired using `instance.theme.<themeClass>`.
+Theme classes to be applied to a widgets VDOM are acquired using `this.theme.<themeClass>`.
 The `themeableMixin` takes a generic to determine the typings for the returned `theme` classes.

 ``` typescript